Half Wild: Characters

 Nathan Byrn.
 The 17-year-old protagonist.
 He has straight black hair, olive skin and black eyes.
-Raised in a family of White Witches he is half White and half Black.
+Raised in a family of White witches, he is half White and half Black.
 He can self-heal extraordinarily fast and transform into animals, much like his father, Marcus.
-Love interest with Annalise O'brien, and later with Gabriel.
+He is the love interest of Annalise O'Brien, and later of Gabriel.

 Gabriel Boutin.
-A Black Witch stuck in the body of a fain.
-In the second book, he is returned to his original Witch body.
+A Black witch stuck in the body of a fain until he is returned to his original witch body.
 Gabriel is tall and slim, has brown eyes and long, brown hair that falls to his shoulders.
-He also fell in love with Nathan in Half Bad and his feelings remain even though Nathan is with Annalise.
-Gabriel kisses Nathan one time in a way of comforting him when he was upset about his Gift.
-Later they kiss again but Nathan stops it because he felt he was supposed to be with Annalise.
-There are also two short stories -"Half lies" and "half truth"- from Gabriels and his sister Michele point of view about his sister and about how Gabriel ended up with Nathan.
+He also falls in love with Nathan in Half Bad, and his feelings remain, even though Nathan is with Annalise.
+There are also two short stories - "Half Lies" and "Half Truth" - from Gabriel's and his sister Michele's points of view about his past and how Gabriel ended up with Nathan.

 Marcus.
-Nathan's father, the most feared Black Witch of all time.
+Nathan's father is the most feared Black witch of all time.
 He killed Nathan's siblings' father, among many others.
 His Gift is transforming into animals but he has also stolen Gifts from many other witches by killing them and eating their hearts.
-Nathan gains his father's abilities by eating his heart near the end of the book.

 Victoria Van Dal.
-A Black Witch, her gift is making powerful potions.
+A Black witch, her gift is making powerful potions.
 She becomes one of Nathan's most important allies in the rebellion against Soul O'Brien.

 Nesbitt.
-Half Black, Half Fain, Van's assistant.
+Half Black, half Fain, Van's assistant.
 He is witty, charming, drinks and talks too much.
-Nathan originally dislikes him but grows fond of him as they live and journey together, growing closer over time.
+Nathan originally dislikes him but grows fond of him as they live and journey together.

 Mercury.
-A powerful Black Witch, who can control the weather and who holds Annalise prisoner, and will only release her in exchange for Nathan killing his father, Marcus.
-She was killed in a battle with Nathan.
+A powerful Black witch who can control the weather and who holds Annalise prisoner, and will only release her in exchange for Nathan killing his father, Marcus.

 Celia.
-A White Witch, Nathan's former mentor who he was sent to live with.
+A White witch, Nathan's former mentor with whom he was sent to live.
 She abused and locked him in a cage in the first book and Nathan has despised her ever since.

 Soul O'Brien.
-The leader of the White Witch's council, Annalise's uncle.
+The leader of the Council of White Witches and Annalise's uncle.

 Mr. Wallend.
-An evil White Witch who works for Soul and carries out gruesome experiments on Black Witches.
+An evil White witch who works for Soul and carries out gruesome experiments on Black witches.

 Annalise O'Brien.
-A White Witch, some months older than Nathan.
+A White witch, some months older than Nathan.
 She is Nathan's initial primary love interest.
-She also ran from her cruel family upon learning of their tolerance with the White Witches' cruelty.
+She also ran from her cruel family upon learning of their tolerance for the White witches' cruelty.

 Jessica Byrn.
-Nathan's eldest half-sister who hates him.
-In the second book, she became the leader of the Hunters.
+Nathan's eldest half-sister who hates him, and a Hunter.